 The School of Mathematical Sciences was established in 1989 with the aim of unifying activities in the mathematical sciences at ANU.

 The School of Mathematical Sciences was established in 1989 with the aim of unifying activities in the mathematical sciences across The Australian National University.
 It was renamed the Mathematical Sciences Institute (MSI) in 2002.
+In June 2018, MSI moved into it's new, purpose built facility, The Hanna Neumann Building.

 MSI aims for research and educational outcomes of the highest possible quality.
 This is achieved by world wide collaborative research; nurturing quality students; increasing the international profile and the efficiency of the organisation ensuring administration and support functions effectively.